Should You Implement a Free Return Shipping Policy?

 Step #1: Find the revenue growth with free returns implemented

-NOTE: Expected Revenue Increase is the percent by which you think revenue will increase by and must be represented by a decimal.
+NOTE: Expected Revenue Increase is the percent by which you think revenue will increase and must be represented with a decimal.

-The number you get after performing this calculation will give you the value for your value for potential increased sales.
+The number you get after performing this calculation will give you the value for your potential increase in sales.

 Step #2: Find the total cost of products returns for your business

-By dividing your increased sales revenue by your average product value you can roughly find the number of products that are expected to be sold.
+By dividing your increased sales revenue by your average product value, you can roughly find the number of expected product sales.

 Step #3: Calculate the New Return Rate

-Now we have the number of products that might be sold, we need to figure out our new return rate with free returns implemented:
+Now we have the number of product sales, we need to figure out our new return rate with free returns implemented: